 Should be removed if it’s consistently below 45 degrees F.

 tire season graph

 Touring tires are the best choice for a smooth, quiet ride and good handling on wet and dry pavement.

-For a sports car or high performance vehicle, High-Performance tires are designed for higher speeds, they’re good for cornering and handle wet and dry conditions well.*
+For a sports car or high-performance vehicle, high-performance tires are designed for higher speeds.* They’re also good for cornering, and they handle wet and dry conditions well.

-If you drive a pick-up truck or an SUV...For a pick-up truck or SUV, Light Truck tires help with durability and traction in off-road conditions.
-SUV tires are ideal for on-road comfort.
-So it depends on how you use your vehicle.
+Light truck tires help with durability and traction in off-road conditions while SUV tires are ideal for on-road comfort.
+So, pick your tire based on how you use your vehicle.